unrealwork/atsd-use-cases/USVisa/README.md

 Let's take a look at the dataset from travel.state.gov, which can be accessed via our archive located in the [Resources](Resources/visas.tar.gz) folder in this repository.
-Alternatively, you can download the Excel file from the [travel.state.gov](https://travel.state.gov/content/visas/en/law-and-policy/statistics/non-immigrant-visas.html) website and save each year as its own seperate CSV file.
+Alternatively, you can download the Excel file from the [travel.state.gov](https://travel.state.gov/content/visas/en/law-and-policy/statistics/non-immigrant-visas.html) website and save each year as its own separate CSV file.
 The title of the Excel file on the travel.state.gov website is **Nonimmigrant Visa Issuances by Visa Class and by Nationality FY1997-2015 NIV Detail Table**.

-This dataset contains yearly totals for visas issued from 1997 through 2015.
-This dataset contains information on non-immigrant visas.
-Totals were collected for 84 different visas types.
-You can find the complete list of all the visa types includeв in this dataset [here](Resources/visalist.txt).
+This dataset contains yearly totals for non-immigrant visas issued from 1997 through 2015.
+Totals were collected for 84 different visa types.
+You can find the complete list of all the visa types included in this dataset [here](Resources/visalist.txt).
 You can find descriptions of all visa types on the [U.S. Department of State](https://travel.state.gov/content/visas/en/general/all-visa-categories.html) website.

 Visa figures were collected for 200 countries, 7 continents, and for unknown national origins.
 You can find a complete list of all the countries included in this dataset [here](Resources/countrylist.txt).